Foster Care

 Consider setting aside a small portion of your monthly stipend for these special occasions.
 This way, you'll be prepared to celebrate these moments without stress.

-Some foster parents create a simple savings plan, putting aside a little each month for school pictures, field trips, or summer activities.
+Some foster parents create a simple savings plan, putting aside a little each month for school pictures, field trips, or summer activities for their child in foster care.

 Getting Creative with Resources